 The Launceston to Hobart bus departs usually twice a day but some days are less or more.
 There is usually a bus from Launceston to Hobart departing around 10 or 11am and another around 1 or 2pm with sometimes one in the evening.

 It’s important to check the latest Redline bus timetable Launceston to Hobart for the date you want to travel here.

 It’s straightforward to get between Hobart and Launceston if you have your own car.
 It’s a relatively quick journey and there are some great stops along the way if you have the time.
 I especially recommend Ross.

 It’s also possible to take a Launceston Hobart bus but these don’t run regularly and can be more expensive than hiring a car.

 I hope you found this guide to how to travel from Hobart to Launceston (and vice versa) useful.
-You can find our complete travel guide to Hobart here and Launceston here.
+You can find our complete travel guide to Hobart here, all the best Hobart day trips here and Launceston here.
 You can also find our guides to the stops along the way here.